-Clarkson College Online Nurse Practitioner Programs – FNP, AGPCNP
+Clarkson College Online Nurse Practitioner Programs – FNP, AGACNP, PMHNP

-Clarkson College offers several online nurse practitioner programs with two specializations: Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP) and Family Nurse Practitioner (FNP).
+Clarkson College offers several online nurse practitioner programs with three specializations: Adult-Gerontology Acute Care Nurse Practitioner (AGPCNP), Family Nurse Practitioner (FNP), and Psychiatric-Mental Health Nurse Practitioner (PMHNP).
 These are as follows:

-Coursework is 100% online with up to four campus visits for the RN to MSN, MSN, and Post-Master’s certificates, and up to five required campus visits for the BSN to DNP.
+Coursework is 100% online with one campus visit for the Advanced Health Assessment course for all programs.
 Students also complete their preceptorships at approved locations near them.

 The BSN to DNP nurse practitioner program prepares nurses as leaders in evidence-based practice.
-DNP prepared graduates will be able to complete competency goals in critical thinking, technology, diversity, communication, and professionalism.
-The AGPCNP specialization of the BSN to DNP is in the accreditation process with the Accreditation Commission for Education in Nursing (ACEN), along with a PMHNP specialization.
+DNP-prepared graduates will be able to complete competency goals in critical thinking, technology, diversity, communication, and professionalism.

 Graduates of all Clarkson College NP programs are eligible to take the appropriate nurse practitioner certification exams through the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners Certification Board (AANPCB).

-Clarkson College is accredited by the Higher Learning Commission (HLC).
-All nursing programs (except the BSN to DNP – AGPCNP which is currently in process) are accredited by the Accreditation Commission for Education in Nursing (ACEN).
-Clarkson College is located in Omaha, Nebraska.
+Clarkson College is accredited by the Higher Learning Commission (HLC) and is located in Omaha, Nebraska.
+All nursing programs are accredited by the Accreditation Commission for Education in Nursing (ACEN).

 What to Expect from the Clarkson College Online NP Programs

 Study Plan: NP programs begin in the fall, spring, and summer.
 All programs are offered both full and part-time.
-The MSN can be completed in 2.5 to five years with most students taking three years.
+The MSN can be completed in six to nine semesters on a full-time basis and 12 or more semesters on a part-time basis.
+Most MSN students complete the program in three years.
 The Certificate programs can be completed in 18 months, and the BSN to DNP and RN to MSN programs in three to five years depending on the number of courses taken per semester.
 Nursing students have up to seven years to complete the programs.
-Students also come to campus for graduate weekends during each practicum course so they may come to the Omaha, NE campus 3-5 times depending on the NP program chosen.
+Students also come to the Omaha, NE campus for one graduate weekend during Advanced Health Assessment Omaha.

-MSN Curriculum – FNP and AGPCNP: The MSN FNP and AGPCNP programs comprise 47 credits plus 650 clinical hours.
-Core courses include Essentials of Scholarly Writing; Theories and Concepts of Advanced Practice Roles; Applied Statistics; Healthcare Delivery Systems and Managed Care; Application and Evaluation of Theory in Nursing; Nursing Law and Ethics; Research Design and Methods I-II; and Interprofessional Education.
+MSN Curriculum: The MSN FNP and AGACNP programs comprise 49 credits plus 650 clinical hours.
+The PMHNP track comprises 51 credits All specializations complete courses which include Essentials of Scholarly Writing; Advanced Physical Assessment; Theories and Concepts of Advanced Practice Roles; Applied Statistics; Healthcare Delivery Systems and Managed Care; Application and Evaluation of Theory in Nursing; Nursing Law and Ethics; Research Design and Methods I-II; Interprofessional Education; Foundations of Adult-Gerontologic Healthcare; Advanced Nutrition; Foundations of Psychiatric-Mental Health; Pharmacology for Practitioners; and Advanced Pathophysiology.

-- FNP Specialty Courses: Advanced Physical Assessment; Primary Health Care I-II; Advanced Nutrition; Pharmacology for Practitioners; Advanced Pathophysiology; Primary Care of Children and Adolescent; Primary Care of Women; Behavioral Health Care for Practitioners; and Family Nurse Practitioner Transition to Practice.
+• FNP Specialty Courses: Primary Health Care I-II; Primary Care of Children and Adolescents; Primary Care of Women; and Family Nurse Practitioner Transition to Practice

-RN to MSN Curriculum – FNP and AGPCNP: The RN to MSN program comprises 81 credits for both FNP and AGPCNP specializations plus 650 clinical hours.
+RN to MSN Curriculum: The RN to MSN program comprises 81 credits for both FNP and AGACNP specializations plus 650 clinical hours.
+The PMHNP specialization comprises 83 credits.
 This is in addition to 93 transferred credits from previous schooling.
 Required courses for the BSN portion include a choice of three health care courses, Interprofessional Education, and either Statistics or Applied Statistics.
 BSN Major courses include Evidence-Based Inquiry in Healthcare for the RN-BSN/MSN Student; Principles of Leadership and Management for the RN to BSN/MSN, Population Health for the RN to BSN/MSN, and Capstone/Practicum for the RN to BSN/MSN.
 The support course is titled Pathophysiology and Pharmacology: Current Practices.
 Courses then follow the MSN core and specialty tracks.

 Note that students who have two or more years of work experience in population health, leadership, or evidence-based nursing may be eligible for transfer credit of one 400-level nursing course.
 In addition, students may enroll in some graduate-level courses while completing the BSN portion of the curriculum.

-Other required courses for both specializations include Essentials of Scholarly Writing; Theories and Concepts of Advanced Practice Roles; Pharmacology for Practitioners; Application and Evaluation of Theory in Nursing; Advanced Physical Assessment; Advanced Nutrition; Primary Health Care I-II; Applied Statistics; Behavioral Healthcare for Practitioners; Advanced Pathophysiology; and Primary Care of Women.
+Other required courses for the three specializations include Essentials of Scholarly Writing; Theories and Concepts of Advanced Practice Roles; Pharmacology for Practitioners; Application and Evaluation of Theory in Nursing; Advanced Physical Assessment; Advanced Nutrition; Primary Health Care I-II; Applied Statistics; Foundations of Adult-Gerontologic Healthcare; Foundations of Psychiatric-Mental Health; and Advanced Pathophysiology.

 Online Experience: Clarkson College utilizes Canvas as its online Learning Management System (LMS).
 Through this platform, students are able to access online content, collaborate with faculty and peers on assignments, discuss readings and assignments through discussion boards, submit coursework, view syllabi and grades and complete other tasks.
 Help for Canvas is available round the clock and students have access to a Student Success Guide which leads them through an introduction to the online Canvas LMS.
 The guide shows students how to use the platform and helps them develop online learning skills for greater success in the online program.
 In addition, the learning format allows students and faculty to correspond 24/7.
 Online resources include faculty office hours, an online library and bookstore, admissions counseling, academic counseling, career counseling, and technical support.

-On-Site Requirements: The NP programs require students to come to campus for all clinical courses for a graduate weekend, scheduled in advance each semester during clinicals.
-During these weekend intensives, students are evaluated on their clinical skills and learn information related to clinical course content.
-Failure to attend the entire weekend will result in failure of that clinical course.
+On-Site Requirements: The NP programs require students to come to campus for one graduate weekend for the Advanced Health Assessment course.
+During this weekend intensive, students are evaluated on their clinical skills and learn information related to clinical course content.
+Failure to attend the entire weekend will result in the failure of the course.
 All other coursework is online and students complete local clinicals.

 Paying for Clarkson College Online NP Programs